openvstorage/ovs-documentation/Openvstorage/topology.md

 ### The hardware
 As a reference this example uses 3 datacenters (Roubaix, Gravelines, Strasbourg).
 Inside each of the datacenters there are 4 types of nodes
 * Compute hosts: these hosts run the Virtual Machines.
-* Performance nodes: these hosts run the Storage Routers.
+* Storage Driver nodes: these hosts run the Storage Routers.
 They are equipped with SSDs which act as local cache layer within the datacenter.
 * Capacity nodes: these hosts, across all the datacenters, form the capacity tier.
 They are equipped with SATA drives.
 * Management (Controller) nodes: these nodes run the master services, the GUI, the API, distributed databases, the scrubbing process and the monitoring.

 As an example configs based on the offering of [OVH](https://www.ovh.com/fr/) can be found below:
 * Compute nodes (HOST-128H): D-1540(x1), 128GB,	10 GbE, Intel S3K 480GB(x2)
-* Performance (BHG-1): E5-2660v3(x2), 512GB, 10 GbE, LSI SAS 9271, Intel S3K 480GB(x12)
+* Storage Driver (BHG-1): E5-2660v3(x2), 512GB, 10 GbE, LSI SAS 9271, Intel S3K 480GB(x12)
 * Capacity (FS-48T): E5-2620v3(6c/12t))(x1), 64GB, 10 GbE, 12 x 4TB
 * Management nodes (mHG): E5-2630v3(x1), 64GB, 10 GbE, Intel S3K 800GB(x2)